jnga/ImageTile/README.md

 ## Setup on Python 3.4 and higher

-1. Change to the script directory.
+1. Change to the directory containing imagetile.py.

 2. Create a virtual environment: `pyvenv-3.4 env`